alcohol use in women

 Even before the pandemic, alcohol intake among women was on the uptick.
 Popular culture has normalized the idea that drinking relieves stress, particularly for women.
 Images of overwhelmed moms guzzling wine to cope with everyday pressures have become more common throughout social media, television shows and movies.

-"Unlike other substances that are difficult to obtain, alcohol is available 24/7," Dr. Bulat says.
+"Unlike other substances that are difficult to obtain, alcohol is available 24/7," Dr. Trahan says.
 "It's at every corner store in Michigan, and during the pandemic people can get alcohol delivered."
 That's an especially attractive option for women who are on spending even more time at home with young children and feeling isolated.

 The Health Effects of Alcohol Intake

 According to health authorities, the maximum alcohol intake for women is one drink per day and no more than seven drinks each week.
-"Drinking more than that can lead to serious health effects ranging from disrupted sleep to worsening depression, diabetes and hypertension," Dr. Bulat says.
+"Drinking more than that can lead to serious health effects ranging from disrupted sleep to worsening depression, diabetes and hypertension," Dr. Trahan says.

 In fact, excess alcohol consumption is linked to several diseases, including: